ps-george/FPGA-lab-EIE1/Stopwatch/README.md

    __4 counters (from 0 to 10)__

 #### 4. A block to handle the push-button functionality and state machine.
+  - In order to create a start button that starts the stopwatch indefinitely after one press, a D-flipflop has been used.
+The input of the flipflop is connect to VCC, and so when the button is pressed it is passed through to the output, enabling the clock of the frequency divider.
+  - When the reset button is pressed, the signal is inverted (so it becomes HIGH) and sent to each of the counters to asynchronously reset them to 0.
+At the same time, the signal is fed into the reset of the start D-flipflop, setting its output to 0 which stops the clock of the frequency divider, ceasing all counting on the stopwatch.
    ![alt text](http://s9.postimg.org/5n6bhl2mn/Screen_Shot_2016_03_18_at_9_23_21.png)
+  - In order to get the split button to work we created a block which is a 4-bit transparent latch with an enable.
+When the enable is high, whatever is passed into the block is immediately passed to the output; since the buttons are active low, this means in normal operation the split signal is high.
+Conversely, when the split button is pressed, the signal goes to low, and the output of the latch stays at whatever it had been when the button was pressed - the counters continue counting in the background so when the button is released the new time is displayed instantly.
    ![alt text](http://i67.tinypic.com/24lrhwj.png)
 ### Final execution
 ![alt text](http://i68.tinypic.com/sl4qq8.png)